-Download the Methodology Manual (August 2018 update!
-New, Improved!)
+Download the Methodology Manual (April 2020 update!
+Now with more pharmaceuticals)

 This manual is a work in progress.
 Questions and comments are welcome.
 The first sections describe how to choose and validate HPLC assays; suggested assay conditions for several antibiotics are included at the end of the manual.
 Other assays may be found in pharmacopeia monographs, such as the WHO's International Pharmacopoeia and the USP monographs.
 DPAL participants may contact Dr. Lieberman for more information about USP monograph procedures (they are behind a paywall, but USP has kindly given us access through their Academic Connection Program).

 Data Processing Templates for Excel and a wiki on HPLC troubleshooting are available on the Open Science Framework project site for DPAL members.

 How to get started:

 A faculty member must be formally responsible for managing the project and taking custody of the samples.
 Contact Prof. Marya Lieberman to discuss this process.
 You can register for OSF at osf.io.